-The possibility of finding a job and making the most of the work permit is one of the main concerns of international students arriving in Canada.
+The possibility of working in Canada and making the most of the work permit is one of the main concerns of international students arriving in Canada.
 There are many doubts about this topic, if this is your case, we want to help you.

 To be better prepared you should learn more about the canadian job market.
-In this way you can build your employment strategy, you need to know what the wages are and which sectors have the highest demand for international people.
+In this way you can build your strategy to live, study and work in this country, you need to know what the wages are and which sectors have the highest demand for international people.

 A part-time job in Canada can help you cover part of your expenses in the country, so there is no time to waste!
 In this article we give you precisely the information you are looking for.